ebnaii/nasm_c2/README.md

 # nasm_c2
-Mini c2 in ASM x64. \
+Small c2 in ASM x64. \
-The code has been made as part of a course of Assembly, the code might neither be optimised nor perfect and very probably not secure enough.
+The code has been made as part of an Assembly course project, the code might neither be optimised nor perfect and very probably not secure enough.

 ## Contact

 Discord :
-- ``.naii.`` (don't forget the dots)\
+- ``.naii.``
 - ``adam10_``
 - ``ryaaan0142``
 - ``kizaru6540``